When it comes to beating the summer heat, you need to find the right cooling solution for your home. That’s where we can help.

 Best fans

-Best air purifier fan: Dyson Pure Cool
+Best air purifier fan: Dyson TP11 Air Cooling Purifier

 An Air purifying fan combines the functionality of a fan and an air purifier.
 Its main purpose is to circulate and filter the air in a room, removing impurities and improving air quality.